mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

 ### Admission order

-1. Freeze the smallest isolated Value-shaped and JSON-shaped product corpus, products, spans, diagnostics, recovery and failure forms.
+1. Freeze the smallest mixed-overlap unordered corpus and exact residual counts at 4/8/16/33 members.
-2. Compose them only from the held private runtime mechanisms; add no public or CSS/domain surface.
+2. Exercise the existing D route without adding a public or domain surface.
-3. Compare equal products against accepted M2/consumer controls at the exact same boundary.
+3. Compare equal state/value/result/recovery products against accepted M2 at
+   the same boundary and include overlap rather than `residuals: 0`.
-4. Retire any mechanism that requires a second parser path, scanner-shaped product, or unconsumed generality.
+4. Retire D on any sub-10× point, state-cap breach, excess heap, second parser path, or unconsumed generality.
 5. Run single-process AB/BA points first.
 Run the seven-process exact bootstrap only if every binding point estimate is at least 10×.
 6. Bank the source/evidence transaction, then reconcile